Rigidity at infinity for the Borel function of the tetrahedral reflection lattice: Introduction

-The structure of the paper is the following.
 The first section is dedicated to preliminary definitions.
 We start with the notion of bounded cohomology for a locally compact group, then we recall the definition of the Borel cocycle and of the Borel class.
 We finally introduce the Borel invariant for a representation $\rho:\Gamma \rightarrow \psln$ and we recall its rigidity property.
 The second section is devoted to the proof of the main theorem.
-In the last two sections we explain why the proof seems to fail for all the other lattices and when the measurable maps $\varphi_k: \proj \rightarrow \flg$ should exist. \\ \\ \textbf{Acknowledgements}: I would like to thank Alessandra Iozzi for having proposed me this nice problem.
-I am also grateful to Marc Burger and Stefano Francaviglia for the enlightening discussions and the help they gave me.
-I finally thank Michelle Bucher and Antonin Guilloux for the interest they showed about this problem.